UniversityOfPlymouth-Electronics/Embedded-Systems/level6/DigitalIO.md

 | | |

 ## Timers
 One of the most important and commonly used on-chip peripherals is the **hardware timer**.
 Different devices have a different number of timers, and they are not standard.
-However, Mbed-os _abstracts_ us from the hardware specifics and allows us to use Timers with ease.
+However, Mbed-os _abstracts_ us from the hardware specifics and allows us to use hardware timers with ease.

-> Hardware abstraction clearly has benefits in terms of making code simple, but can you think of disadvantages?
+> Hardware abstraction clearly has benefits in terms of making code simple and portable, but can you think of disadvantages?

 There are a few notable types that use hardware timers, including the following: